 Documents to Attach to Form I-134

-- Copy of most recent federal tax return.
+- Evidence of most recent federal income tax return.
 The best evidence is an IRS tax transcript, an official summary of your tax return.
 Information on ordering a tax transcript can be found on the IRS website, but if you are under a time crunch, you can submit a personal copy of your signed tax return.
 Copies of state returns are not necessary.

 - Employer letter.
 This letter will ideally be on official company letterhead and drafted and signed by a human resources official or your boss or employer.
 Make sure it includes a recent date, the date of hire and length of employment, the nature of your position, (If your job is full-time and permanent, make sure he or she makes a note of that!), and your yearly salary.